dansmyers/Algorithms/README.md

 ### Remaining Topics

-We have three sprints to get through for the rest of the semester:

-- Finish sprint 5
-- Sprint 6 on graph algorithms
-- Sprint 7 on NP completeness

-**We'll continue with the same schedule from the original sylabus unless it turns out that we need to modify it**.
+I've decided to cut Sprint 7, which would be extra material on NP Completeness.
+That's a nice topic, but not essential for practical purposes (basically: some problems are hard and don't have efficient algorithms, *as far as we know*).

+That leaves us with Sprint 5 to finish, followed by Sprint 6 on graph algorithms, which are important.
+My plan is to extend the end of Sprint 5 by half a week, to **April 1**.
+Sprint 6 will then run from April 1 to April 22.
+We'll use the last week to wrap things up and let you finish any remaining challenge projects.

 ### Sprint 5

 Keep working on Sprint 5 with your teammates.
-To simplify things
+To simplify things, you only need to produce the text write-ups: you don't need to make videos.

 ### Final Exam